 I know you are a pretty savvy bunch.
 You’re online, you may use social media regularly.
 But the scammers and bots are getting more sophisticated and better than ever at fooling even careful users.
-A few months ago, a friend’s roommate (who has worked in tech for decades) had her laptop data hijacked online by a scammer posing as someone from Apple.
+Not long ago, a friend’s roommate (who has worked in tech for decades) had her laptop data hijacked online by a scammer posing as someone from Apple.
 They then demanded money in the form of a gift card as “ransom” to return her data.

 Here are some of the social media fakers you might want to be on the lookout for:

 These are the people who set up fake accounts, try to engage, and establish online relationships.
 At some point, they’ll probably start asking for money.

 - A good friend of mine, an actor and good-looking man in his 50’s, is ALWAYS (and I mean almost daily) finding phony Facebook and Instagram accounts that have “lifted” his photos and are using them as their own, sometimes under versions of his name.
 At least one of those phony accounts has scammed at least one woman out of tens of thousands of dollars.
 (My friend found out when he was contacted by people investigating the case.)

 - Blogger friends of mine regularly find their photos being used on various phony social media accounts.

 - and I’ve had a couple of instances (that I know of) where someone has stolen my Instagram or Facebook images and used them to set up fake accounts on various platforms.
 See above.
 (Apparently with the intent to establish relationships and scam for money.)
 All we can do is keep reporting these when we discover them.

 I receive follows and/or message requests on Instagram almost daily from fake accounts posing as “honest, Simple man with loving heart.” 😂😂😂 If they bother to create a bio at all beyond “Medical Doctor” or “Military General,” that is.